-Because we are not presenting Poker Hand prizes this year, and because we understand that many families have been impacted both socially and financially by the current pandemic, we have made the decision NOT to charge for registrations for this year's event.
+Because we are not presenting Poker Hand prizes this year, and because we understand that many families have been impacted both socially and financially by the current pandemic, we will once again NOT be charging for registrations for this year's event.
 We are, of course, still accepting donations from any/all of our participants and sponsors who desire to do so because we still have a heart to support Camp Quality and their mission of blessing children and families who have been impacted by a childhood cancer diagnosis.
 Feel free to donate as much or as little as you feel comfortable doing, but understand that registration fees are not required for this year's event.
 Note that while we are not charging for registrations this year, we are still requiring that all participant be registered for both planning and liability purposes on the part of our event organizers.

 We are STRONGLY encouraging participants to register for the event online.

 Not only will this help us in event planning just as it does every year, but it will also help us to prevent long in-person registration lines on the day of the event.
 That seems particularly important in our current environment with the desire of many folks to maintain social distancing practices.